Friday, March 16, 2012

 17.03.12.
 ROAD CLOSED.
 Orange, plastic, road cones, steel mesh fence cordon.
 Alice in Videoland, re-opening view of quake demolition site & steel braced McKenzie Willis, Tuam St / High St. 2019.
 The area would be Salt District

-While CERA did slow demolitions in the red zone CBD, CERA boss Sutton soliloquized in The Star 16.03.12, how the Port Hills were divided into segments for geologists & geotech engineers to decide whether bits of Port Hills were prone to quake rockfall, cliff-fall or hill subsidence.
+While CERA did slow demolitions in the red-zone-CBD, CERA boss Sutton soliloquized in The Star 16.03.12 how the Port Hills were divided into segments for geologists & geotech engineers to decide which bits of the Port Hills were prone to quake rockfall, cliff-fall or hill subsidence.

 17.03.12.
 Steel mesh fence cordon.
 Alice in Videoland, re-opening view, TV 3 News SUV & Tuam St / Manchester St crossing.
 Odeon Theatre left would be demolished, Tuam St facade retained, supported for years by stacked shipping containers, obstructing traffic.
 Real Groovy right would be demolished